AlexMielke1988/Mielke-Carvalho_Chimpanzee-Play/README.md

 </table>

-As we see in Table 3, the null probability of getting a correct classification (based only on element occurrence rates) is about 2.7%.
+As we see in Table 3, the null probability of getting a correct classification (based only on element occurrence rates) is about 3.0% for the n-gram classifier (which randomly chooses a consequent based on their occurrence probabilities) or 8.6% for the Naive Bayes classifier (which simply chooses the most common element for each prediction).
 Using the conditional probability based on one antecedent (A –&gt; B) increases this to 5.7% accuracy, and based on two antecedents (AB –&gt;
-C) increases the accuracy to 9.7%.
+C) increases the accuracy to 10.5%.
 This is almost a doubling of correct predictions.
 These results would probably improve further with increasing sample sizes.
 Using a Naive Bayes predictor further improves predictions.
+Adding further antecedents does not seem to influence the n-gram prediction, but improves the Naive Bayes predictions.
 These results indicate that a) having knowledge of the preceding element allows us to make more accurate predictions than expected, so non-random connections allow others to adapt to their partner’s actions; b) that having information about more previous